-You are having this surgery because other treatment options have been unsuccessful.
+You are having this surgery because other treatment options such as physiotherapy have been unsuccessful.

 What sort of anaesthetic will be given to me?

 You will be given a general anaesthetic.
 General anaesthesia is drug-induced unconsciousness: it is always provided by an anaesthetist, who is a doctor with specialist training.